sainijit/order-accuracy/README.md

 ```

-> **User can directly run single make command that internally called all above command and run the Loss Prevention application.**
+> **User can directly run single make command that internally called all above command and run the Order Accuracy application.**

-### 3. Run Loss Prevention appliaction with single command.
+### 3. Run Order Accuracy appliaction with single command.

 ```sh